ToR-0/ransomware-python/readme.md

 - In this code there is a system that allows you to receive via webhook the hostname on which computer the ransomware was executed as well as the decryption key.

-- [!]
-For the moment the key cannot be used but you can change that by putting an input in the script and converting the string to bytes, base64 url-safe
+- [FIXED - WORKS] For the moment the key cannot be used but you can change that by putting an input in the script and converting the string to bytes, base64 url-safe

 ![App Screenshot](https://i.ibb.co/KFSn0dQ/webhook2.png)
 ![App Screenshot](https://i.ibb.co/RDNbssh/ransomware.png)